silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

 ### Debugging the devstack image with PyCharm professional edition

 Debugging with devstack is more complex than in a direct local development environment, as the source code lives on your local machine but the code is executing within the Vagrant image.
 One solution is to use [PyCharm Professional Edition](http://www.jetbrains.com/pycharm/) from JetBrains.
 It is able to debug devstack using its concept of [remote Python interpreters](http://blog.jetbrains.com/pycharm/2013/03/how-pycharm-helps-you-with-remote-development/).
-Similar setups should also work for any IDE with remote interpreter.
+Similar setups should also work for any IDE which supports a remote interpreter.

 Here are the steps to use PyCharm on MacOS (other Unix environments should be similar).
+Note that PyCharm will start up a new instance of the process you wish to debug.
+Connecting a debugger to a pre-existing Python process is more involved and is not documented here.
+For more information, see [PyCharm's remote debugger documentation](https://www.jetbrains.com/pycharm/webhelp/remote-debugging.html).

 * First, start up a terminal and give the 'edxapp' user a password
 ```